2021 Regular Municipal Election

 C. Registration.
 Registration requirements for municipal elections shall be the same as those governing general elections.
 Registration with the County Clerk and Recorder shall constitute registration for municipal elections.
 Qualified electors not qualified by the State of Colorado to register with the County Clerk and Recorder shall register with the Town Clerk.

 Section 2.7.
 Recall.

-/Mail-In Ballots shall be available to registered AND /qualified electors for Town elections.
-A written application for AN Absentee /Mail-In Ballot s is required.
-Ballots are not automatically mailed to residents except during Mail Ballot Elections.
+Absentee Ballots shall be available to registered and qualified electors for Town elections.
+A written application for an Absentee Ballots is required.

 Section 3.3.
 Qualifications.

 No Councilperson shall be an employee of the Town during his or her term of office.

 Section 4.3.
 Special Meetings.

 Special meetings shall be called by the Town Clerk on the written request of the Town Manager, Mayor or any two (2) Councilpersons, after at least twenty-four (24) hours' written notice to each member, served personally or left at his or her usual place of residence or work, or transmitted by electronic mail, or telephonic facsimile, and after posting written notice of said meeting in a public place for at least twenty-four (24) hours.
 The twenty-four (24) hours written notice and twenty-four (24) hours posting of written notice can be achieved concurrently.

 Except as otherwise provided for in this Charter, or except as otherwise provided for in an ordinance requiring a Town Council vote by other than a majority vote, including when Town Council acts as a lower board or commission, the specific voting rules for that body shall apply, every ordinance, resolution or motion shall require the affirmative vote of a majority of those Councilpersons present.